 A mortgage rate that stays the same for the duration of a mortgage term.
 For example, if you agree to a 5-year fixed rate at 2.89%, your mortgage rate – and mortgage payment amount – will stay the same for those 5 years.
 Fixed mortgage rates are the most popular type, representing 66% of all mortgages in Canada.

 The debt service ratio calculation used to determine how much you can afford to pay each month to own a particular property.
 Your lender adds up your monthly mortgage payment, property taxes and utilities, and divides the total by your gross monthly income.
 If the answer equals less than 32 per cent (industry standard), your lender can feel confident in your ability to pay your monthly housing costs.
+The absolute maximum GDS allowed is 39%.

 An individual's total personal income before taxes and deductions.